MattyIce10/M3AP-mthoma23-gatkins1-jawinter/README.md

-#Module 2 Applied Project: Randomization
+#Module 3 Applied Project: Data Structure Graphs
 ###Authored by: Gabe Atkins, Matt Thomas and Josh Winter
 ##Description:
 This program uses the sorting project from Cs-124.
 This project records the read and write times of 6 different sorting methods.
 The six different sorting methods uses are bubble